James Morrison (mutineer)

-James Morrison (1760–1807) was a British seaman and mutineer who took part in the Mutiny on the Bounty.
+James Morrison (c.
+1760–1807) was a British seaman and mutineer who took part in the mutiny on the Bounty.

 Early career

 James Morrison was a native of Stornoway on the Isle of Lewis in Scotland where his father was a merchant and land entrepreneur.
 He joined the navy at 18, serving as clerk in the Suffolk, midshipman in the Termagant, and acting gunner in the Hind.
 In 1783, he passed his master gunner's examination.

 The Bounty

 James Morrison was the boatswain's mate on board the Bounty.
 The master gunner's position having been filled two days prior to his application, he may have taken the lesser post because of his eagerness to go along on the 'scientific expedition.'

 After the mutiny, Morrison was one of 16 mutineers who returned to Tahiti after the failed attempt to build a colony on Tubuai, while Fletcher Christian and 8 others sailed the Bounty on to Pitcairn Island.

 Along with the others who then lived as 'beachcombers' in Tahiti, he was captured here by Captain Edward Edwards of HMS Pandora on 29 March 1791, and brought back to England for court martial.